-The Planning Section Chief is responsible for collecting, displaying, evaluating and disseminating information used to develop Emergency Action Plans (EAP) and Situation Reports (SITREPS).
-Information can be gathered, analyzed, and organized through the various features in WebEOC.
+The Planning Section Chief is responsible for collecting, displaying, evaluating, and disseminating information used to develop Emergency Action Plans (EAP) and Situation Reports (SITREPS).
+Information can be gathered, analyzed, and organized through the various features in ArcGIS and traditional analog means.
 The Planning Section is also responsible for directing and managing all documentation related to the emergency.